-EMERGENCY OVERVIEW: Product Description: This product is a clear, colorless liquid with a chlorine odor.
-Health Hazards: The main hazard associated with overexposure to this product is the potential for moderate irritation of eyes, skin, and other contaminated tissue.
-Flammability Hazards: If involved in a fire, this product will produce of sodium oxides and hydrogen chloride.
+EMERGENCY OVERVIEW: This product is a clear, slightly yellow, combustible liquid with a distinct odor.
+Health Hazards: Inhalation overexposures to mists or sprays of this product can cause central nervous system effects.
+Severe inhalation exposures may be fatal.
+Skin contact may cause allergic reaction.
+Flammability Hazards: This product is combustible and may ignite if heated at or above its flash point of 65.49°C (150°F).
+If involved in a fire, this product will produce irritating and toxic materials such as various carbon oxides.
 Reactivity Hazards: This product is not reactive.
-Environmental Hazards: This can be harmful or fatal to contaminated plant, animal, and aquatic life.
+Environmental Hazards: This material may be harmful or fatal to contaminated plant, animal, and aquatic life.
 Emergency Recommendations: Emergency responders must wear the personal protective equipment suitable for the situation to which they are responding.